rudle/leander/README.md

 # Leander

-Leander is a command line HTML clippingtgi utility written in Ruby.
+Leander is a command line HTML clipping utility written in Ruby.

 ## Why?